-Sparv is an annotation tool developed by Språkbanken that is used for analysing the corpora in Korp and the texts in Strix.
+Sparv is a text analysis tool developed by Språkbanken Text that is used for analysing the corpora in Korp and the texts in Strix.
 The Sparv web interface can be used for annotating your own texts.

 This user manual describes most of the functions available in the Sparv web interface.
 There are also exercises in Swedish available for download.